ajsmth/rn-tools/packages/navigation/readme.md

 ### Deep Links

 This section will cover how to respond to deep links in your app.
 Deep links usually have some extra setup required - use Expo's [Deep Linking Guide](https://docs.expo.dev/guides/deep-linking/) to get started.
 Once you are able to receive deep links, use the `DeepLinks` component exported from this library to handle them.

 In this example we will have a basic 3 tab view.
-We want to response to the link `home/items/:id` by navigating to the home tab and then pushing a detail screen with the corresponding id.
+We want to repond to the link `home/items/:id` by navigating to the home tab and then pushing a detail screen with the corresponding item id.
 The deep link component takes an array of handlers which are functions that will be invoked when their `path` matches the deep link that was opened.

 - Only the first matching handler will be invoked.
 - The handler function will receive the params from the deep link - these use the same token syntax as libraries like `react-router` and `express` for path params.

 ```tsx
 import { DeepLinks, navigation, Stack, Tabs } from "@rn-tools/navigation";